HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Extended Design Principles

 \paragraph{Open-ended reasoning as principle} Our benchmark targets \textit{reasoning as a dynamic and individualized process}, rather than static prediction.
 We therefore adopt an \textbf{open-ended elicitation principle}: instead of pre-defining fixed question banks, HugAgent uses a single \textit{guiding question} to initiate a semi-structured conversation.
 All follow-up questions are generated adaptively within the same dialogue, grounded in the participant’s own responses.
 This design enables \textit{deep, conversational reasoning} to unfold while minimizing artificial scaffolding from the chatbot itself.
 We do not claim fully open-world coverage; rather, we emphasize \textit{open-domain extensibility}: by simply swapping the guiding question, the benchmark can be ported to new domains while maintaining consistency in evaluation.
 Such minimal-interaction protocols align with prior work showing that lightweight conversational scaffolds preserve ecological validity in human reasoning studies \citep{thinkaloud1980,clark1996using,sap2019socialiqa,driess2023palm}. \textbf{This principle directly motivates the guiding-question chatbot protocol we describe in Appendix \ref{app:chatbot}.}

-\paragraph{Proxy tasks of reasoning} To evaluate whether models capture not only what individuals believe but also how their beliefs evolve, we operationalize reasoning through two proxy tasks: \textit{belief-state inference} (recovering stance and factor polarity from context) and \textit{belief-dynamics update} (predicting stance shifts and reweighting under new evidence).
+\paragraph{Proxy tasks of reasoning} To evaluate whether models capture not only what individuals believe but also how their beliefs evolve, we operationalize reasoning through two proxy tasks: \textit{belief state inference} (recovering stance and factor polarity from context) and \textit{belief dynamics update} (predicting stance shifts and reweighting under new evidence).
 These tasks follow the tradition of modeling belief revision as a tractable proxy for underlying cognitive processes \citep{gopnik2004theory,sloman2009causal}.
 While other proxies could be envisioned, these two are the most direct operationalizations of \textit{individual reasoning trajectories}, balancing interpretability and task difficulty. \textbf{This motivates our benchmark’s two-task structure, detailed in Appendix \ref{app:chatbot}.}

 \paragraph{Dual-track design: human and synthetic agents} Human data provide ecological validity: rich, idiosyncratic reasoning paths embedded in natural language.
 Synthetic agents, by contrast, provide controllability and scale: fully specified stance profiles and deterministic update rules allow stress-testing model adaptation under known ground truth.
 Together, the two tracks are complementary: \textit{humans as ecological baselines}, \textit{synthetics as controlled stress tests}.
 This mirrors dual-track designs in cognitive science and simulation benchmarks, where naturalistic and synthetic data jointly enhance validity and reproducibility~\citep{lake2017building,battaglia2018relational}.
 Synthetic agents are not intended to replace human data but to serve as a complementary axis of evaluation. \textbf{This dual-track design is what anchors HugAgent between ecological realism and controlled generalization tests.}